-Both the ACCC and ASIC have highlighted greenwashing in their recent enforcement priority announcements:
+The CER, ACCC and ASIC have all highlighted greenwashing in their enforcement priority announcements:

-The CER is publishing the annual CERT report, which presents a snapshot of companies’ climate-related commitments, progress, and net emissions position using a standardised framework.
+The CER publishes the annual CERT report, which presents a snapshot of companies’ climate-related commitments, progress, and net emissions position using a standardised framework.
 This voluntary report includes key data and information that is either verified by the CER or independently assured by suitably qualified practitioners.

-The CERT report provides transparency to consumers, investors, and the public about the actions some companies are taking to reduce their climate impact, presenting their climate-related information and data against a consistent framework, making this information more accessible and comparable.
-The design of the CERT report will evolve in the future, including to reflect the evolution of domestic and international mandatory and voluntary climate-related disclosure frameworks, for even greater transparency, accessibility, and comparability.
+The CERT report provides transparency to consumers, investors, and the public about the actions some companies are taking to reduce their climate impact.
+The design of the CERT report will evolve to reflect the evolution of domestic and international mandatory and voluntary climate-related disclosure frameworks, for even greater transparency, accessibility, and comparability.

 There are strong obligations on the entities we regulate to report relevant information accurately.
 The CER will act in accordance with our

 Compliance policy for education, monitoring and enforcement activities to ensure accurate reporting.

 Entities supplying data should also be aware of their responsibilities under the: